rafsaf/minimal-fastapi-postgres-template/README.md

 `2.0` style SQLAlchemy API is good enough so there is no need to write everything in `crud` and waste our time...
 The `core` folder was also rewritten.
 There is great base for writting tests in `tests`, but I didn't want to write hundreds of them, I noticed that usually after changes in the structure of the project, auto tests are useless and you have to write them from scratch anyway (delete old ones...), hence less than more.
 Similarly with the `User` model, it is very modest, with just `id` (uuid), `email` and `password_hash`, because it will be adapted to the project anyway.

+2024 update:

+The template was adpoted to my current style and knowledge, the test based expanded to cover more, added mypy, ruff and test setup was completly rewritten to have three things:

+- run test in paraller in many processes for speed
+- transactions rollback after every test
+- create test databases instead of having another in docker-compose.yml

 <br>

 ## Step by step example - POST and GET endpoints